BrentPotgieter/UCT-Julia/README.md

-# UCT-Julia
+# JuliaCourseNotebooks

-UCT Introduction to Julia
+Jupyter notebooks for the Julia Scientific Programming course on Coursera